wagtail-nest/wagtail-personalisation/README.rst

 Wagtail personalisation module
 ==============================

 Personalisation module for Wagtail.
-This project is still work in progresss.
+This project is still work in progress.

 Instructions